-- 4.1 Researchers are required to follow the principles outlined in the previous sections, and to follow specific guidance and processes in their research practice, as outlined below. - 4.2 Appropriate frameworks, obligations and standards and embedding a culture of research integrity Where they exist, researchers must observe the standards of research practice set out in guidelines of codes of practice published by scientific and learned societies, relevant research councils, sponsoring charities, regulatory bodies and other relevant professional bodies, in addition to the principles set out within this Code.
-All researchers should be aware of the legal requirements that regulate their work.
+Researchers are required to follow the principles outlined in the previous sections, and to follow specific guidance and processes in their research practice, as outlined below.

+4.1 Appropriate frameworks, obligations and standards and embedding a culture of research integrity

+Where they exist, researchers must identify and observe the relevant standards of research practice set out in guidelines of codes of practice published by scientific and learned societies, research councils, sponsoring charities, regulatory bodies and other professional bodies, in addition to the principles set out within this Code.
+All researchers should be aware of the framework of legal requirements that regulate their work.

-4.3 Ethical Practice
+4.2 Ethical Practice

-Research projects at the university cover a diverse and wide ranging list of topics and themes and it is important to recognise that, whatever the research topic, there will be issues that relate to ethical practices.
-No research involving human or animal subjects should be undertaken by doctoral candidates or university staff without the approval of the Research Ethics Panel.
+Research projects at the university cover a diverse and wide-ranging list of topics and themes and it is important to recognise that whatever the research topic, there will be issues that relate to ethical practices.
 The University's Research Ethics Policy must be adhered to for all research conducted at, or in collaboration with, the University.
-This is with the exception of any research project which is already approved by the Ethics Committee of an alternative authoritative body as may be required by the nature of the research (e.g. NHS, lead partner).
+This is with the exception of any research project which is already approved by the Ethics Committee of an alternative authoritative body, as may be required by the nature of the research (e.g. NHS, lead partner).
+In this instance, using the online form, the UoC researcher should assure themselves and UoC that the necessary ethical approval has been given.

-4.4 Research Methods, Data and published output
+4.3 Research Methods, Data and published output